lgalaz/fullstack-javascript/typescript/Tsconfig_Compiler_Options/explanation.md

-# tsconfig and Compiler Options - Comprehensive Study Guide
+# tsconfig and Compiler Options

 ## Introduction